Binge Eating Disorder

 - a sense of lack of control over eating

-- binge episodes associated with:
+- binge eating associated with:

-- eating more rapidly than usual
+- eating faster than most people

 - eating until uncomfortably full

-- eating when not hungry
+- eating lots of food when not hungry

-- eating alone or in secret
+- eating alone or in secret because they’re embarrassed about how much they eat

 - feelings of disgust, depression, or guilt